pytorch/torchtune/docs/source/tutorials/lora_finetune.rst

 Previously, we only enabled LoRA for the linear layers in each self-attention module, but in fact there are other linear layers we can apply LoRA to: MLP layers and our model's final output projection.
-Note that for Llama-2-7B the final output projection maps to the vocability dimension (32000 instead of 4096 as in the other linear layers), so enabling LoRA for this layer will increase our peak memory a bit more than the other layers.
+Note that for Llama-2-7B the final output projection maps to the vocabulary dimension (32000 instead of 4096 as in the other linear layers), so enabling LoRA for this layer will increase our peak memory a bit more than the other layers.
 We can make the following changes to our config:

 .. code-block:: yaml